antvolin/bitradio-wallet-gui/README.md

 ## REQUIRED

-#### Loading the container from the repository <https://hub.docker.com/r/antvolin/bitradio-wallet-gui/> and the first launch of the container
+#### Loading the image from the repository <https://hub.docker.com/r/antvolin/bitradio-wallet-gui/> and the first launch of the container
 You may need access to the host screen, in order to allow access - run this command:

     xhost +si:localuser:root